mikialex/rendiation-legacy/README.md

-# Legacy components of RRF 2020
+# Legacy components of RRF

-Large parts of RRF will rewrite in 2021 totally, however some valuable ideas that implemented in 2020 still worth to exist for reference.
+During the evolution of RRF project, many implementation becomes legacy.
+However, some of them, even unfinished prototype, ideas, still worth to be preserved, but not lost in the git's history.
+This repo, serves the purpose to keep these code in a reachable but not necessary functional state.